nubenetes/awesome-kubernetes/docs/openshift.md

 * [youtube.com: How To Install OKD4 on GCP - Vadim Rutkovsky (Red Hat)](https://www.youtube.com/watch?v=2UwQD0diUxk)
 * [blog.openshift.com: Guide to Installing an OKD 4.4 Cluster on your Home Lab](https://blog.openshift.com/guide-to-installing-an-okd-4-4-cluster-on-your-home-lab/)
 * [okd4-upi-lab-setup: Building an OpenShift - OKD 4.X Lab](https://cgruver.github.io/okd4-upi-lab-setup/) Installing OKD4.X with User Provisioned Infrastructure.
 Libvirt, iPXE, and FCOS
+* [redhat.com: How to run a Kubernetes cluster on your laptop 🌟](https://www.redhat.com/sysadmin/kubernetes-cluster-laptop) Want containers?
+Learn how to set up and run a Kubernetes container cluster on your laptop with OKD.

 ### OpenShift Serverless with Knative
 * [redhat.com: What is knative?](https://www.redhat.com/en/topics/microservices/what-is-knative)